Chronic lymphocytic leukemia: Complications

-Complications include a low level of antibodies in the bloodstream (hypogammaglobulinemia), leading to recurrent infection, warm autoimmune hemolytic anemia in 10–15% of patients, and bone marrow failure.
-Chronic lymphocytic leukemia may also develop a Richter's transformation i.e. conversion to a far more aggressive form that has the histopathology of diffuse large B cell lymphoma or Hodgkin's lymphoma.
+About 25% of patients with CLL have very low levels of antibodies in their bloodstream (hypogammaglobulinemia) at diagnosis, with several more patients developing this throughout the course of their disease.
+This decrease in antibodies increases the patient's risk of recurrent infections and other autoimmune complications, such as autoimmune hemolytic anemia and immune thrombocytopenia.
+Autoimmune hemolytic anemia occurs in about 5-10% of CLL patients, which is when one's own immune system attacks its own red blood cells.

+A more serious complication called Richter's transformation (RT) occurs in 2-10% of patients with CLL.
+This is a process in which the original CLL cells convert to a far more aggressive disease that has the biology and histopathology of diffuse large B cell lymphoma or less commonly Hodgkin's lymphoma.
+These patients typically present with a sudden clinical deterioration that can be characterized by unexplained fevers or weight loss, asymmetric and rapid growth of lymph nodes, and/or a significant drop in the number of white blood cells, red blood cells, or platelets.
+Treatment for RT typically consists of various chemotherapy/chemo-immunotherapy protocols.

 CLL has also been reported to convert into other more aggressive diseases such as lymphoblastic lymphoma, hairy cell leukemia, high grade T cell lymphomas, acute myeloid leukemia, lung cancer, brain cancer, melanoma of the eye or skin, salivary gland tumors, and Kaposi's sarcomas.
 While some of these conversions have been termed RTs, the World Health Organization and most reviews have defined RT as a conversion of CLL/SLL into a disease with DLBCL or HL histopathology.
-The incidence of this transformation is estimated to be around 5% in people with CLL.

-Gastrointestinal (GI) involvement can rarely occur with chronic lymphocytic leukemia.
-Some of the reported manifestations include intussusception, small intestinal bacterial contamination, colitis, and others.
+Gastrointestinal (GI) involvement can also rarely occur with chronic lymphocytic leukemia.
+Some of the reported manifestations include intussusception, small intestinal bacterial contamination, colitis, and bleeding.
 Usually, GI complications with CLL occur after Richter transformation.
 Two cases to date have been reported of GI involvement in chronic lymphocytic leukemia without Richter's transformation.

-Cause
+Causes

+The exact cause of CLL is unknown.
+However, family history has been strongly correlated with the development of disease.
+Environmental factors may also play a role in the development of CLL.
+For instance, exposure to Agent Orange increases the risk of CLL, and exposure to hepatitis C virus may increase the risk.
+There is no clear association between ionizing radiation exposure and the risk of developing CLL.
+Blood transfusions have been ruled out as a risk factor.